mateyisi/getting-and-cleaning-data/CODE_BOOK.md

  The second function take as an input the clearn 'Allmerged' data and perform the following processing tasks:

-  -Turn subject and activities into factors
+  * Turn subject and activities into factors
-  -use the subjec and activity factors to melt the data -calculate the tidy data of means and standard devition per subject and actity by averaging per subject for a given activity label of the melt data.
+  * use the subjec and activity factors to melt the data
+  * calculate the tidy data of means and standard devition per subject and actity by averaging per subject for a given activity label of the melt data.

  The output tidy data is derived by calling the two functions and the output is store in a text file.